-We will help you learn what to expect before you arrive for a visit, provide information about insurance and billing, and our other financial counseling services.
+Our staff is here to help you.
+We can assist you with what to expect before you arrive for a visit, provide information about insurance and billing and our financial assistance policy.

 Understanding our billing system